 ‘After much deliberation on whether I should pick a completely unrelated subject as my fifth choice, I decided to be practical and chose neuroscience as it would have been an ideal platform to do medicine as a graduate should the situation have presented itself.
 I have always been interested in how the brain works and felt that it was a course I would have enjoyed pursuing.
 Researching the entry requirements and selecting a suitable university to apply to didn’t take as much time as I thought it would and I felt a lot more secure after deciding to put a fifth choice down.’

 Desh – University College London

 ‘There was some conflict among my friends who were applying to medicine as to whether it was worthwhile putting down a fifth choice.
 In the end I chose to apply for biomedical sciences at King’s.
 While I didn’t take up this offer it did feel like it had been a sensible choice had I not achieved the minimum grades needed to get into medicine.
 I felt like this would give me a solid grounding in medical sciences that would be useful if I decided to go for a graduate medicine route.
 Having a fifth choice is a good safety net if things don’t go as hoped.
-Invest a little thought in your fifth choice and pick something that you could imagine yourself seriously considering if your medical applications didn’t work out.’
+Invest a little thought in your fifth choice and pick something that you could imagine yourself seriously considering if your medical applications doesn’t work out.’

 You may have various reasons for taking this viewpoint.
 For example:

-Consider carefully how competitive the courses you are applying to are and how useful and relevant they would be if you wanted to use them as platform for graduate medicine.
+Carefully consider how competitive the courses you are applying to are and how useful and relevant they would be if you wanted to use them as platform for graduate medicine.